axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 Visit data.undp.org to see the full page</a>
 </n-img>

-_The tutorial uses basic JavaScript throughout and then introduces React in one of its final videos.
+_The tutorial above uses basic JavaScript throughout and then introduces React in one of its final videos.
 We believe that Alpine.js is a simpler approach that is more suited to the Tableau JavaScript API_.

 ## What is Alpine.js?